Blog co-author Mark Abbott standing atop a rock formation, looking into the distance.

 Vision Statement: What It Is… and What We Teach at Ninety

-A vision statement is commonly seen as a carefully constructed collection of words that, once neatly strung together, represents what a company aspires to achieve five to ten years down the road, or even longer.
+A vision statement is commonly seen as a carefully constructed collection of words that, once neatly strung together, represents what a company aspires to achieve 5–10 years down the road, or even longer.
 At Ninety, however, we don't subscribe to the term "vision statement" because for us, the idea of a statement representing and accurately capturing such lofty expectations is just a starting point.

-We believe crafting a true Vision requires a comprehensive document, one that functions as a Northern Constellation that illuminates the path from our current state to the vision of a significantly more evolved organization.
-A Vision, for us, represents a declaration of our Just Cause, Core Values, Ideal Customer, Unique Value Proposition, and Compelling and Audacious Goals.
-The most impactful Vision allows everyone within our organization to collectively and individually focus, align, and thrive.
+We believe crafting a true vision requires a comprehensive document, one that functions as a Northern Constellation that illuminates the path from our current state to the vision of a significantly more evolved organization.
+A vision, for us, represents a declaration of our Compelling Why, Core Values, Ideal Customer, Compelling Value Proposition, and Compelling and Audacious Goals.
+The most impactful vision allows everyone within our organization to collectively and individually focus, align, and thrive.

-This tool also plays a crucial role in a strategic planning process that is centered around an evolving set of 3-year, 1-year, and 90-day goals (Rocks) shared with everyone in our company.
+This tool also plays a crucial role in a strategic planning process that is centered on an evolving set of 3-year, 1-year, and 90-day goals (Rocks) shared with everyone in our company.

 Purpose of a Vision Statement